mikaelmello/inquire/README.md

 The validators are typed as a reference to `dyn Fn`.
 This allows both functions and closures to be used as validators, but it also means that the functions can not hold any mutable references.

 Finally, `inquire` has a feature called `builtin_validators` that is included by default.
-When the feature is on, several built-in validators are exported at the root-level of the library in the form of macros, check their documentation to see more details.

-The docs provide full-featured examples.
+When the feature is on, several built-in validators are exported at the root-level of the library in the form of macros.
+Check their documentation to see more details, they provide full-featured examples.

 In the [demo](#Demo) you can see the behavior of an input not passing the requirements in the _amount_ prompt, when the error message "Please type a valid number" is displayed. _Full disclosure, this error message was displayed due to a parsing, not validation, error, but the user experience is the same for both cases._